 India expressed frustration over what it perceives as an enabling environment for anti-India elements and violent extremism in Canada, repeatedly urging Canadian authorities to take firm action against such activities.

-Context of the Allegations
+Context of the allegations

 Canada’s Prime Minister Justin Trudeau had earlier claimed “credible allegations” of Indian involvement in the June 2022 killing of Khalistani separatist leader Hardeep Singh Nijjar outside a Gurdwara in Surrey, British Columbia.
 Nijjar, a key figure in the Khalistani movement, was labelled a terrorist by India and was under investigation by the NIA for his involvement in multiple terror-related activities.